charleennewland/blog/operational_excellence_pt1.md

 Value-added activities are those that efficiently and inexpensively transform a product from raw material to finished product.
 The best way to distinguish value-added from non-value added activities is to ask the following: **“Is the customer willing to pay for it?”**.
 If the customer would not be willing to pay for it, it is considered non-value added.

 #### Types of waste
-The lean methodology knows eight types of waste:
+The lean philosophy knows eight types of waste.
+The acronym DOWNTIME is an easy way to remember the eight wastes:
-- defects - products or services that do not meet customers' specifications and require resources to rectify
+- **D**efects - products or services that do not meet customers' specifications and require resources to rectify
-- overproduction - producing products in excess before they are truly needed
+- **O**verproduction - producing products in excess before they are truly needed
-- waiting - wasting time awaiting a preceding process to finish before moving forward
+- **W**aiting - wasting time awaiting a preceding process to finish before moving forward
-- non-utilized talent - losing time, ideas, skills, and improvements when not involving employees
+- **N**on-utilized talent - losing time, ideas, skills, and improvements when not involving employees
-- transportation - excessive movement of resources or information not essential to the product or service
+- **T**ransportation - excessive movement of resources or information not essential to the product or service
-- inventory - quantities of products, materials, and information beyond what is immediately necessary
+- **I**nventory - quantities of products, materials, and information beyond what is immediately necessary
-- motion - unnecessary movement by people or movement that does not add value to the product or service
+- **M**otion - unnecessary movement by people or movement that does not add value to the product or service
-- extra-processing - an activity that is not required to produce a product or service.
+- **E**xtra-processing - an activity that is not required to produce a product or service.
    <br>

 *Not all non-value added activities are unnecessary.
 Quality control, for instance, does not directly benefit the customer from a first time right perspective, but it is still a very important part of the process.*